jameslaneconkling/falcor-sql-router/notes.md

 However
 * some of the routes will necessarily be expensive.
   * E.g. how do you efficiently query "for folders x and y, get the name and id of the 5 - 10 subfolders of each", or as a path ['folder', ['x', 'y'], 'folders', {from:5, to:10}, ['id', 'name']]
+* this would act like an ORM, mapping jsonGraph to SQL statements, but likely suffering from the inflexibility that all ORMs suffer from
+  * routes could guarantee that properly-formed jsonGraph queries would be translated into equivalent SQL queries, but not that they would translate to the most efficient queries

 ### Needs
 * sanitize input